IBM-Cloud/observability-teams/README.md

 You must have a Pay-as-You-Go account in IBM Cloud&trade; to follow the steps in this repository to create resources.
 Since the costs for these resources will vary, use the [Pricing Calculator](https://cloud.ibm.com/estimator/review) to generate a cost estimate based on your projected usage.

-Some of the services listed above offer a limited free tier, i.e. IBM Cloud Monitoring, IBM Cloud Log Analysis, IBM Cloud Activity Trackler and IBM Cloud Kubernetes Service which you can use for testing and will work perfectly for our example application.
+Some of the services listed above offer a limited free tier, i.e. IBM Cloud Monitoring, IBM Cloud Log Analysis, and IBM Cloud Activity Trackler which you can use for testing and will work perfectly for our example application.
 Please note the implication of using the free services as some will be deleted automatically after 30 days.

 If you deploy paid services, make sure to delete them when they are no longer required in order to not incur charges in your account.